Needle-Free Nasal Flu Vaccine – Child Eligibility Check

 • Important information about household contacts

 There is a small potential for the vaccine virus to be passed to others.
-For this reason, it’s recommended that people who receive FluMist® avoid close contact, where possible, with severely immunocompromised individuals (for example, someone who has had a bone marrow transplant and requires protective isolation) for 1–2 weeks after vaccination.
+For this reason, it is recommended that people who receive this type of vaccine avoid close contact, where possible, with severely immunocompromised individuals (for example, someone who has had a bone marrow transplant and requires protective isolation) for 1–2 weeks after vaccination.

-If this applies to your household, an injected flu vaccine is usually the safer option.
+If this applies to your household, an injected (non-live) influenza vaccine is usually the safer option.

 Flu Vaccine Guidance for Patients with Immune Deficiency

-• Based on your response, your child is not eligible to receive the nasal spray influenza vaccine at this clinic.
+Based on your responses, your child is not eligible to receive a needle-free nasal influenza vaccine at this clinic.

-A diagnosed cerebrospinal fluid (CSF) leak, or an opening between the brain/spinal fluid and the nose or mouth, is a contraindication to the nasal spray influenza vaccine.
+A diagnosed cerebrospinal fluid (CSF) leak, or an abnormal connection between the brain or spinal fluid and the nose or mouth, is a contraindication to this type of vaccine.

 Please speak with your GP or immunisation provider to discuss appropriate influenza vaccination options.